 I grew up in nearby Hoopeston and received a degree in marketing from the University of Illinois in 2000.
 Growing up attending Krannert Center events, I developed a great respect for the work that the Center does for Champaign-Urbana and the international arts community.
 While working toward my MBA in arts administration from Illinois State, I worked as the producing director for the Illinois Shakespeare Festival.
 I also currently teach acting, film, and theatre appreciation classes at Parkland Community College, and I volunteer as an actor, director, sound designer, and producer at many local theatres.
 I started working here as the ticket services director in 2008 and am proud to be part of the Krannert Center family.

 I began my time at Krannert Center in 1987 as a student employee—and I’m still happily working!
 As the assistant director for marketing and patron services, I focus on staff management, the collaborative development and implementation of a variety of initiatives for audience growth, and oversight of advertising and graphic design.
-I hold not one but two degrees (and I’m at work on a third!) in euphonium performance from the U of I, and, among other things, I enjoy gardening and distracting my border collie with whatever means of bribery is at hand so that he stays out of my garden.
+I hold not one but two degrees (and I’m at work on a third!) in euphonium performance from the U of I.

 I work as the engagement director at Krannert Center and am often focused on cultural, community, and youth engagement.
 My role is to extend the impact of Krannert Center specifically and the role of the arts more broadly.
 To accomplish this, I manage and participate in a number of projects and activities with schools, local organizations, and other university departments.
 I have local, national, and international interests and serve primarily as a connector and point of access to both Krannert Center and the College of Fine and Applied Arts.
 I am most concerned and committed to engagement projects that unite diverse audiences, address significant and meaningful issues, and accomplish substantive change.
 I am currently involved in a poverty eradication sister city project with Urbana and Zomba, Malawi; an African studies via arts and technology program with a local elementary school; a rural bridge-building project in China; and several local community and economic development initiatives.
 I believe that the arts have enormous transformative potential and that those energies, like chi, can be gathered, cultivated, and directed toward important human accomplishments.